adriankarlen/textfox/readme.md

   --tf-display-titles: flex; /* If titles (tabs, navbar, main etc.) should be shown, none = hidden, flex = shown */
   --tf-newtab-logo: "   __            __  ____          \A   / /____  _  __/ /_/ __/___  _  __\A  / __/ _ \\| |/_/ __/ /_/ __ \\| |/_/\A / /_/  __/>  </ /_/ __/ /_/ />  <  \A \\__/\\___/_/|_|\\__/_/  \\____/_/|_|  ";
 }
+  --tf-extension-icons-color-filter: none; /* Set a filter on icons in the toolbar and context menu */
 ```

 ### Changing the new tab logo